ignatiqq/ignatiqq/README.md

 ### 🌐 About Me
 👨‍💻 I'm actively involved in open source projects and enjoy contributing to the developer community.
 🔍 To learn more about me or discuss anything related to frontend development, feel free to drop me an email at zzzcap3@gmail.com.

-### 🛠️ Profile Overview
-ℹ️ In my profile you'll find projects and tools that reflect my journey and interests in frontend development, architecture, and performance optimization.